OUR Works! Federal Work Study Research Assistantships

 - The supervisor will contact the student applicant if an interview is required.

-- After the supervisor makes a decision, he/she will contact the student applicant to advise the student of the hiring decision.
+- After the supervisor makes a decision, they will contact the student applicant to advise the student of the hiring decision.

 - Students will work with their supervisors to determine their work schedules.

 - All hired and assigned students must complete the online FWS orientation.
-More information will be provided once our office is notified that you have been hired or once your assignment has been determined.
-Orientation must be completed prior to your first day of work.
+Once OUR is notified that you have been hired or your assignment has been determined, more information will be provided.
+Orientation must be completed before your first day of work.

 - Students must complete all necessary new hire paperwork with the Human Resources Office or their direct supervisor.
-All paperwork must be completed prior to your first day of work.
+All paperwork must be completed before your first day of work.

-- Students cannot begin work prior to the first day of the fall semester.
+- Students cannot begin work before the first day of the fall semester.
 Likewise, students cannot work after the last day of the spring semester.

 (Q5) I am not eligible for the federal work-study program - now what?

-(A5) Contact the Office of Undergraduate Research to discuss either unpaid research positions and other OUR programs.
+(A5) Contact the Office of Undergraduate Research to discuss unpaid research positions and other OUR programs.